TylerRockwell/TylerRockwell.github.io/_posts/2016-01-15-ongoing-sb-progress.md

 I'll figure out why that happened.
 I'm sure there are nuances of code development that I'll learn today as well.
 It seems like every day I learn at least a few new things that I could not have predicted in this blog.

+## January 22, 2016

+### What did you learn yesterday?

+Yesterday I learned about decorators and Draper.
+Essentially, decorators allow you to clean up your views by removing logic from them without cluttering up your model with methods that just format output.
+Since those methods don't really fit in either place, Draper provides a wrapper class to the model that is called by appending `.decorate` on the end of instance variable assignments. e.g. `@user = User.find(params[:id]).decorate`.
+Very cool.

+### What are you going to do today?

+I need to get in the habit of writing these posts earlier.
+Today I have worked on getting a bio and picture ready for smashingboxes.com.
+I spent some time this morning trying to think of a better way to make the roman numerals kata, but beyond moving the conversion hash into an instance variable, I came up short.
+This afternoon, I'll be working on the API for the todo app and pairing with Annie on a project.

+### What do you expect to learn?

+It's been a little bit since I built an api, so I expect to get a refresher on jBuilder.
+I'll likely also learn about writing integration tests for api's.
+I don't know what Annie and I will be working on, but whatever it is, I'm sure I'll gain some valuable knowledge from her as well.